SpreadSheets600/IITM-JAVA/README.md

-# 📚 IITM - DS - PDSA Solutions
+# 📚 IITM - DS - JAVA Solutions

 Hello there!
 **SOHAM** here.
 Welcome to my repository for the **IITM Java** course.
 This repository contains my **lecture notes**, **assignment solutions**, and other resources for DBMS, organized for easy navigation and study.